Approaches to Conflict-free Replicated Data Types: From sequential data types to CRDTs

 \topic{Spatial scalability}

 More than just being available (AP), EC systems aiming for CC and convergence, can be performant, and usable at large spatial scales (very wide area), with low operation response time.
-This is an essential property for interactive systems, sometimes forgotten when thinking only on global throughput as a measure of success, often done when evaluating CP systems.
+This is an essential property for interactive systems, sometimes forgotten when thinking only of global throughput as a measure of success, often done when evaluating CP systems.

 Causal consistency can be achieved while being as fast as possible in terms of physical limits (speed of light).
 We can say that these systems exhibit ``mechanical sympathy'' regarding our universe, i.e., the model suits the ``machine'', even at large spatial scales.
-(The term \emph{mechanical sympathy} was introduced in software by Martin Thomsom, to refer to software being built with the understanding of how hardware works, so that it can suit the hardware, and run efficiently in the underlying machine.
-The term came from Jackie Stewart, Formula One pilot, referring to a driver having intimate knowledge of how the car responds.)
+(The term \emph{mechanical sympathy} was introduced in software by Martin Thomsom, to refer to software being built with the understanding of how hardware works, so that it can suit the hardware, and run efficiently in the underlying machine.)

-On the contrary, linearizability can be said to be, in a sense, \emph{contra naturam}.
+On the contrary, linearizability can be said to be \emph{contra naturam}.
 There is a wide mismatch between model (what it aims to guarantee) and ``machine'' (our universe).
 It would suit an Aristotelian universe, with infinite light speed.
-In our own universe, we must slow things down (delay responses) to achieve it.
-The response time degrades with spatial span, becoming impractical for very wide distances; e.g., it would be completely unsuitable for a system encompassing Earth and a future Mars colony.
+In our universe, we must slow things down (delay responses) to achieve it.
+The response time degrades with spatial span, becoming impractical for very wide distances; e.g., linearizability would be completely unsuitable for a system encompassing Earth and a future Mars colony.
+Large spatial spans require specialized techniques or protocols, which motivated research on DTNs (delay-tolerant networks) and OppNets (opportunistic networks), for which CRDTs can be suitable. \textcite{DBLP:journals/ppna/GuidecMN23} investigate the implementation of CRDTs for OppNets.

-Similar observations about spatial scalability were made by~\textcite{lipton1988pram}, when introducing a scalable memory (Pipelined RAM), regarding \emph{coherency}, a weaker model than linearizability: ``Thus, no matter how clever or complex a protocol is, if it implements a coherent shared memory or CRAM, it must be `slow.'
+\begin{exclude} Similar observations about spatial scalability were made by~\textcite{lipton1988pram}, when introducing a scalable memory (Pipelined RAM), regarding \emph{coherency}, a weaker model than linearizability: ``Thus, no matter how clever or complex a protocol is, if it implements a coherent shared memory or CRAM, it must be `slow.'
 If a shared memory system must be consistent, then it must take time proportional to $\tau_{global}$ for reading and writing.''
+(Where $\tau_{global}$ is the round-trip time across the network.) \end{exclude}